-The ADR directive is a piece of European law.
-From 9 July 2015 alternative ways of resolving contractual disputes between consumers and businesses became much more widely available across the UK and the EU.
+In July 2015, a piece of European law called the Alternative Dispute Resolution (ADR) directive was brought into effect.
+This law expressed the need for alternative ways of resolving contractual disputes between consumers and businesses to be widely available across the UK and the EU.

-We already met most of the requirements of the directive.
-For example, we’re free for consumers, complaints can be brought to us in a number of ways – including online - and our investigators and ombudsmen have the knowledge and experience they need to do their work consistently to the highest standards.
+There are a number of requirements in the directive – many of which we already met before it came into force.
+For example, we’re free for consumers and complaints can be brought to us in a number of ways – including online.
+And our investigators and ombudsmen have the knowledge and experience they need to do their work consistently to the highest standards.

-The directive encourages the speedy resolution of consumer complaints.
-From 9 July 2015, ADR providers like the financial ombudsman service should aim to give answers to complaints within 90 days of receiving the complete complaint file.
+The directive also encourages the speedy resolution of consumer complaints, and ADR providers like us should aim to give customers an answer to a complaint within 90 days.

 Can a consumer still go to court if they don’t want to accept the ombudsman’s decision?